shini4i/argo-watcher/docs/guides/gitops-updater.md

 ### Manual Lockdown

 !!! note
     Manual locking requires OIDC authentication (`OIDC_ENABLED=true`; the legacy `KEYCLOAK_ENABLED=true` still works).
 Without an auth backend the server does not register the `POST`/`DELETE /api/v1/deploy-lock` endpoints (requests return `404 Not Found`) and the Web UI does not show the lock toggle.
-The read-only lock status and scheduled lockdown (above) work regardless of authentication.
-See [OIDC / SSO Integration](oidc.md).
+Scheduled lockdown (above) works regardless of authentication.
+Reading the lock status needs no privileged group, but with OIDC enabled it does need a credential — see [Protected endpoints](oidc.md#protected-endpoints).
+See also [OIDC / SSO Integration](oidc.md).

 #### Via API